-Unbelievably delicious pork loin smothered in Dijon mustard and fresh garlic, wrapped in bacon, drizzled with a bit of honey and roasted to perfection.
+Bacon Wrapped Pork Tenderloin is a delicious main dish for a weekend dinner.
+Unbelievably delicious pork tenderloin smothered in Dijon mustard and fresh garlic, wrapped in bacon, drizzled with a bit of honey and roasted to perfection.

-Well, I hope you are still planning because I have a great suggestion for you.
-This Bacon Wrapped Pork Loin is amazing and would make a wonderful holiday dinner addition.
+This Bacon Wrapped Pork Tenderloin is amazing and would make a wonderful holiday dinner addition.
 Actually, it would be perfect for any weekend dinner.
 So simple and tasted incredible.

 I’m not lying about how simple it is.
 It all comes down to rubbing pork with some Dijon mustard and garlic and wrapping it in bacon.
 Then, just place it in the roasting pan and drizzle with some honey.
 That’s it!
 Easy-peasy-delicious.